 If you are worried about someone, don’t ignore it.
-You see this person regularly on campus and you can help.
-Mental health problems don’t have to ruin a person’s life, they are treatable and can be overcome.
-If ignored they can get worse.
-Talking with a student about your concerns for their health is not taking responsibility for their safety.
+You can help!
+Mental health problems don’t have to ruin a person’s life – they are treatable and can be overcome.
+If problems are ignored, they can get worse.
 Counseling Services is here to help you help your students.

-If you have a feeling something is off, I encourage you to trust your instincts and ask them about how they are doing.
+If you have a feeling something is off, trust your instincts and ask them about how they are doing.
 This question will not make the situation worse.
-If you feel they are at risk of killing themselves or harming someone else, ask them outright “Are you thinking of killing yourself?”
+If you feel they are at risk of killing themselves or harming someone else, ask them outright, “Are you thinking of killing yourself?”
 Research suggests that when the safety question is stated clearly, it can greatly reduce the risk of suicide and encourage that person to seek help.
-Suicidal thinking is a symptom of a mental health condition, we can help them.
+Suicidal thinking is a symptom of a mental health condition.
+We can help them.

 Your student may need help if you notice any of these changes:

-I encourage you to try to talk with your student about your concerns.
-Ask that student to meet with you during your office hours in a more private area.
+We encourage you to try to talk with your student about your concerns.
+Ask the student to meet with you during your office hours in a more private area.
 If you have concerns, it is appropriate to keep your door open.

 Tips for helpful communication:

-- Try not to be judgmental – You don’t know for sure what is going on with that person, so approach that person with an open mind and really listen.
+- Try not to be judgmental – You don’t know for sure what is going on with that person, so approach them with an open mind and really listen.
 Just being truly heard can decrease stress and deescalate a situation

 If you feel your student may be experiencing some mental health problems, stress, or may just need some extra support, please encourage that student to come to Counseling Services or walk them over yourself.
 It may also be helpful to direct them to this website to familiarize them with our services.
-If you can’t get them to come, you can always give us a call at 501.569.3185, email us or send us a message in our Questions & Suggestions Box.
+If you can’t get them to come, you can always give us a call at 501-916-3185 or email us or send us a message.
 We can reply to you to offer you support as well.
 Once we communicate with the person in distress, due to our professional standards of confidentiality, we cannot share any specific information with anyone, unless explicitly permitted in writing from our client.
 However, we will always take any information about a student that may need our help.
-We follow up with any tips about students in distress, we can’t force people to counseling, but we can invite them and let them know we care and support them.
-If they are experiencing a life and death emergency on campus please call DPS 569.3400, if you are off campus call 911.
+We follow up with any tips about students in distress.